 Viewing the logs

-After deployment, you can view the logs in the Cloud Console Logs Viewer.
+After deployment, you can view the logs in the Logs Explorer.

 If you are deploying your application to App Engine or using the App Engine-specific libraries, set your resource to GAE Application.

 If you are deploying your application on Compute Engine, set the resource to GCE VM Instance.

 If you are deploying your application on Google Kubernetes Engine, your cluster's logging configuration determines the resource type of the log entries.
 For a detailed discussion on the Legacy Google Cloud's operations suite and the Google Cloud's operations suite Kubernetes Monitoring solutions, and how those options affect the resource type, see Migrating to Google Cloud's operations suite Kubernetes Monitoring.

 If your application is using the Cloud Logging API directly, the resource is dependent on the API and your configuration.
 For example, in your application, you can specify a resource or use a default resource.

 If you don't see any logs in the Logs Explorer, to see all log entries, switch to the advanced query mode and use an empty query.

 - To switch to the advanced query mode, click menu (▾) at the top of the Logs Explorer and then select Convert to advanced filter.